pulp/pulpcore/docs/contributing/git.rst

 For user facing changes, put those news files into ``CHANGES/``.
 For Plugin API changes, put those into the ``CHANGES/plugin_api/`` folder.

-To add an entry to the news file, you first need an issue in pulp.plan.io describing the change you want to make.
+To add an entry to the news file, you first need an issue on github describing the change you want to make.
 Once you have an issue, take its number and create a file inside of the ``CHANGES/`` or ``CHANGES/plugin_api/`` directory named after that issue number with one of the extensions below.